kyungrae/study/designing-data-intensive-applications/part2.md

 Replication still happens in the same way: each node that processes a write must forward that data change to all the other nodes.
 We call this a ***multi-leader*** configuration(also known as master-master or active/active replication).

-- Performance
-- Tolerance of datacenter outages
-- Tolerance of network problems

 #### Handling Write Conflicts

 The biggest problem with multi-leader replication is that write conflicts can occur, which means that conflict resolution is required.

 - Synchronous versus asynchronous conflict detection
   By making the conflict detection synchronous, you would lose the main advantage of multi-leader replication: allowing each replica to accept writes independently.
-  If you want synchronous conflict detection, you might as well just use single-leader replication.
 - Conflict avoidance
   The simplest strategy for dealing with conflicts is to avoid them.
   Since many implementations of multi-leader replication handle conflicts quite poorly, avoiding conflict is a frequently recommended approach.
 - Converging toward a consistent state
-  If each replicas simply applied writes in the order that it saw the writes, the database would end up in an inconsistent state.
+  If each replica simply applied writes in the order that it saw the writes, the database would end up in an inconsistent state.
-  If a timestamp is used, this technique is known as *last write wins*(LWW).
+  If a timestamp is used, this technique is known as *last write wins*.
 - Custom conflict resolution
   - On write
-    As soon as the database system detects a conflict in the log of replicated changes, it call the conflict handler.
+    As soon as the database system detects a conflict in the log of replicated changes, it calls the conflict handler.
-    It runs in a background process and it must execute quickly.
+    It runs in a background process.
   - On read
     When a conflict is detected, all the conflicting write are stored.
     The next time the data is read, these versions of the data are returned to the application.